Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Discussion

 For the considered experimental campaign the best choice seems to be represented by condition C5, which is both efficient and characterized by a height growth that closely follows the programmed robot path.
-In fact, for C5 the energetic efficiency term $\eta_{en}$ is maximum, since the high laser power and low powder mass flux guarantees a high melting rate, hence low powder losses.
-Moreover, the combination of these parameters with the respective scanning speed guarantees a layer height growth that almost matches the robot height increment at the initial standoff distance, hence process stability and deposition regularity.
+In fact the energetic coefficient $\eta_{en}$ is maximum for C5, since the high laser power and low powder mass flux guarantees a high melting rate, hence low powder losses.
+Furthermore the combination of these parameters with the respective scanning speed guarantees a layer height growth that almost matches the robot height increment at the initial standoff distance, hence process stability and deposition regularity.
 However it must be noted that, even in the most convenient standoff distance condition, the powder catchment efficiency is limited to less than $0.4$ by the partial interaction between the laser and powder beams, expressed by $\eta_{int}$ and calculated in Figure \ref{fig:powder-cone-vertical-section}(b).
-This is given by the laser spot size, which is smaller than the powder beam spot to achieve a good transverse resolution.
+This is given by the laser spot size, which is chosen smaller than the powder beam spot to achieve a good transverse resolution.

-The model can be used for an open-loop process optimization, since it allows to predict the deposition growth as shown in Figure \ref{fig:sod-model}.
-Indeed, the knowledge of the expected deposition growth can allow for a quantitative preliminary correction of the geometrical model to meet the design requirements.
+The model can be potentially used for an open-loop process optimization, since it predicts well the deposition growth as shown in Figure \ref{fig:sod-model}.
+Indeed the knowledge of the expected deposition growth could allow for a quantitative preliminary correction of the geometrical model to meet the design requirements.
 For example, this might be performed by compensating the deposition height mismatch in the programmed robot path, once the choice of the initial process parameters have been performed.
 Moreover the threshold between self-stabilized and unstable growth can be also identified from the model, reducing the risk of deposition failures and wastes.
-This can represent a great advantage during the component design and realization, reducing the number of preliminary tests and manual operations required for the parameter optimization.
+This represents a great advantage during the component design and realization, reducing the number of preliminary tests and manual operations required for the parameter optimization.